guanhaibin/guanhaibin.github.io/_pages/about.md

 Exposomics               [█████---------------]   25%
 ```

 [![My github activity graph](https://github-readme-activity-graph.vercel.app/graph?username=guanhaibin&theme=github-compact)](https://github.com/guanhaibin/github-readme-activity-graph)

 - I’m looking to collaborate on more reliable untargeted metabolomics data preprocessing workflows, mixture analysis, and need help with multi-omics analysis strategies.
-I'm still training myself to translate complex high-throughput biomedical data into sparkling, comprehensible insights using machine learning.
+I'm still training myself to translate complex high-throughput biomedical data into comprehensible insights using machine learning.
 Bioinformatics is indeed fascinating.
-- I’m a biomedical data scientist by day, and a data visualization by night.
-When I'm not decoding the secrets of the small molcules, you can find me perfecting my data visualizations, or just visualizations, love 3d modeling on Blender.
+- In my free time, I love experimenting with data visualization or getting lost in 3D modeling with Blender.
+It’s a fun way to mix creativity with tech!
+You can check out some of my 3D artwork [here](https://guanhaibin.github.io/hobbies/)!.

 No such thing as a fresh satrt!
 I'm always open to collaboration and discussions, so don't hesitate to reach out!